Wilmington, Massachusetts: Transportation

-The MBTA Commuter Rail serves the town of Wilmington with two train stations on two of the system's branches – one station per branch.
+The MBTA Commuter Rail serves Wilmington with two train stations on two of the system's branches – one station per branch.
 The Lowell Commuter Rail Line stops at Wilmington Station in the center of town, while the Haverhill Commuter Rail Line serves North Wilmington Station located two miles further east.
-Both stations are located adjacent to Massachusetts State Route 62; inbound travel time on delay-free trips to Boston's North Station is approximately 28 minutes from Wilmington Station along the Lowell Line and 41 minutes from North Wilmington Station along the Haverhill Line.
+Both stations are located adjacent to Massachusetts State Route 62.